n5779/CHATTER/README.md

 --
 Feel free to modify the code to make it better.
-Contact me if you have any ideas on add-on story-lines or anything to add to the game.
+Contact me if you have any ideas on add-on story-lines or anything to add to the game. -- --
---

-*Email* crucifixrexion@gmail.com
+*Email:* crucifixrexion@gmail.com
-*Discord* DiscordDawg#6454
+*Discord:* DiscordDawg#6454